bagustambunan/generasi-gigih-homework/README.md

   </tr>
 </table>

-### Mencari lagu
+### Search tracks
-1. Klik menu pencarian (icon kaca pembesar) di menu bawah.
+1. Click the search menu (magnifying glass icon) in the bottom menu.
-2. Ketik kata pencarian di kotak pencarian (contoh: "System"), kemudian tekan Enter di keyboard dan hasil pencarian akan ditampilkan.
+2. Type the keyword in the search box (example: "System"), then press Enter on the keyboard and the search results will be displayed.
 <br>
 <table>
   <tr>